atsjason/Office-365-Contact-Info/README.md

 The order of the columns do not matter; however, the names of the column itself do matter:

-**Last Name,First Name,Employee Email,Department,Job Title,Supervisor Name ,Supervisor Email Address**
+**Last Name,First Name,Email Address,Department,Job Title,Supervisor Name ,Supervisor Email Address**